 Dr. and Mrs. Lee were actively involved in the Chatham-Kent Community.
 Dr. Lee served on the Board of Directors of the Chatham Y.M.C.A., the Kent County Children’s Treatment Centre, the Chatham Community Chest and the Kent County Diabetic Society.
 Dr. Lee was a member of the Board of Directors of the Ontario Medical Association for three terms.
 He received the St. Joseph’s Hospital Dedication Shield and the O.M.A.
 Glenn Sawyer Award.

 Mrs. Lee was a skilled nurse.
 She was the Head Nurse of Neurosurgery at Vancouver General Hospital.
 In Chatham, Mrs. Lee was the Environmental/Infection Control nurse at the Public General Hospital from 1969-1985.
 She was a volunteer with the Children’s Aid Society, The Chatham Library and sat on the Multicultural Council.
-Mrs. Lee was a member of Chatham City Council from 1985-1994.
+Mrs. Lee was a member of Chatham City Council serving as an Alderman from 1985-1994.
 Mrs. Lee was a strong advocate for the sick, retired and the elderly….people she felt who paid their taxes and built this country.